It measures hormones and hormone metabolites (called conjugates), which are a measurement of hormone production and hormone breakdown.

 With serum (blood) and saliva hormone spot-testing, it's possible to track variations in hormone release throughout the day - and this is a great way to measure how your hormones change during a 24-hour period (your circadian rhythm).
 In contrast, the standard 24-hour urine collection many physicians use reflects your total hormone output in a 24-hour period.

 But by using the DUTCH urine steroid test, you get the best of all worlds: blood, saliva and urinary results with just a urine collection.

 The DUTCH test measures the following:

-Testing is easy.
-When you click here to order, you are sent a collection kit straight to your front door, and the kit includes five easy-to-use filter paper devices on which you urinate.
-You then use the enclosed prepaid label to send it back to the lab!
+You are sent a collection kit straight to your front door, and the kit includes five easy-to-use filter paper devices on which you urinate.
+You then use the enclosed prepaid label to send it back to the lab.

 Learn more about the DUTCH urine steroid hormone profile in this podcast episode: